cloudify-cosmo/cloudify-stage/README.md

    Run `npm run beforebuild` to install application dependencies.

 1. **Database setup**

+   Running postgres database locally make sure that:
+    - You have a database named `stage`
+    - You have a user named `cloudify` with `cloudify` as password

+   You can do this easily by:
+    - running pre-configured container with docker-composer: `docker-compose -d up postgres-cfy`
+    - or more manually with docker:
+      ```bash
+      docker pull postgres
+      docker run --name postgres-cfy -e POSTGRES_PASSWORD=cloudify -e POSTGRES_USER=cloudify -e POSTGRES_DB=stage -p 5432:5432 -d postgres
+      ```
    Run `cd backend && npm run db-migrate` to initialize database.

 1. **Application start**